-- refer to Appendix 8 for the flow of traffic. - Drive very slowly, keeping to the right and observing the one-way circle (counterclockwise) in the parking lot and at the bottom of the drive near Harts Lane. - Be sure children are safely buckled in their seats for the duration of travel on the driveway, just as they are on the roads. - Never drive around or in front of school buses or vans unless directed by a Miquon staff person. - Follow the one way traffic throughout the parking lot rather than making a three point turn. - Do not park in front of the two dumpsters at the end of the driveway near Harts Lane. - Do not use the After School Building or Art Room driveways except during evening meetings. - The drive running between Harts Lane and the parking lot is narrow, so be extra vigilant when parking there. - The middle and two side sections of the parking lot are reserved for staff parking.
-See the map at Appendix 8 for additional information. - At dismissal, please follow the directions of the two staff members on Harts Lane when entering the car line.
-It is helpful to put your turn signal on so they know you are part of the Miquon traffic.
+- Drive very slowly, keeping to the right and observing the one-way circle (counterclockwise) in the parking lot and at the bottom of the drive near Harts Lane. - Be sure children are safely buckled in their seats for the duration of travel on the driveway, just as they are on the roads. - Never drive around or in front of school buses or vans unless directed by a Miquon staff person. - Follow the one way traffic throughout the parking lot rather than making a three point turn. - Do not park in front of the two dumpsters at the end of the driveway near Harts Lane. - Do not use the After School Building or Art Room driveways except during evening meetings. - The drive running between Harts Lane and the parking lot is narrow, so be extra vigilant when parking there. - The middle and two side sections of the parking lot are reserved for staff parking.
+At dismissal, please follow the directions of the two staff members on Harts Lane when entering the car line.
+It is helpful to put your turn signal on so they know you are part of the Miguon traffic.